-301.7.1 PROCEDURE
+301.7.2 INITIAL REVIEW AND PROCEDURE

-A MIR may be initiated by the Critical Incident Review Board on those incidents which are deemed by the Sheriff, Sheriff's designee or the review process as significant enough to warrant a further and narrower review of the incident and Members.
-Reviewable incidents include but are not limited to Members involved in traffic accidents resulting in injury, in-custody deaths, officer involved shootings (excludes negligent discharges), uses of force resulting in death or requiring hospitalization, pursuits resulting in significant injury or property damage, exemplary performance, and the significant utilization of Department resources(e.g. natural disasters and civil unrest).
+At the completion of the Executive Briefing by the Administrative Response Team the Sheriff's Executive Command will determine whether the ARB should be convened.
+The ARB shall be convened on those incidents which are deemed by the Sheriff or the Sheriff's Executive Command, as significant enough to warrant a further review of the incident and actions of the Members.Reviewable incidents include but are not limited to: Members involved in traffic accidents resulting in serious bodily injury or death, in-custody deaths, officer-involved shootings, and uses of force resulting in hospitalization, serious bodily injury, or death.